 Forming the Present Perfect in Spanish: Sentences + Practice

 Hello!
 Welcome to a new grammar lesson.
-In this lesson, we will learn the grammar rules to form sentences in the present perfect in Spanish and talk about things like life experiences or activities we have done in a specific period of time.
+In this lesson, we will learn the grammar rules to form sentences in the present perfect in Spanish and talk about things like life experiences or activities that we have done at some point in our lives.
 This lesson includes many interesting examples, and it will give you the chance to practice with the exercises in an interactive quiz.
 Let’s start…

 What is the present perfect in Spanish?